Bishop92/JavaScript-Data-Structures/README.md

 DataStructures is a JavaScript library where you can find the most common data structures and also other data structures more advanced.
 Various method are also provided in order to manipulate data structures.

-This library implements also the [iterator] (http://en.wikipedia.org/wiki/Iterator_pattern) pattern in order to hide the data structure that work for storing your data.
+This library implements the [iterator] (http://en.wikipedia.org/wiki/Iterator_pattern) pattern in order to hide the data structure that work for storing your data.

 Supported data structures